gve-sw/Route-CUCM-calls-by-O365-calendar-with-CURRI/README.md

 - The use of get_all_contacts_dict(account) means we need to schedule a daily sync so that changes in Azure AD are synced with our contacts variable.
 - This code could be incorporated into a flask based application so that it can be deployed on any web server with WSGI capabilities.

-Many thanks to **Johan Sermon** (johan.sermon@proximus.com) for his contributions to this sample code and assistance testing and augmenting the initial functionality to have a full working example that can handle routing calls for mutiple O365 users in the directory.